bailey-j/bailey-j/README.md

 ### Hi there 👋

-- 📖 I’m currently working on learning Java and Python in depth!
+- 📖 I’m currently working on learning AWS in depth!
 Building skill strength!
-- 🌱 I’m currently (re)learning Data Analysis and ML.
+- 🌱 I’m currently (re)learning Data Analysis skills.
-- 💬 Talk to me about QA (Karate, Selenium), CMS (Joomla, Wordpress), AI & ML (Python & PyTorch), IoT (Raspberry Pi & Libelium) and Mobile Apps (Java Android)
-- 🌴 Fun fact: The Caribbean is named after my ancestors, the Caribs (more accurately known as Kalinago)
+- 🌴 Fun fact: The Caribbean is named after my ancestors, the Caribs (sometimes known as Kalinago)

 <!--
 **bailey-j/bailey-j** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.